 - Fluid dynamics

 - Materials Processing Technology

 Staff at Northumbria University are often part of multidisciplinary research teams, and the Physics Experience Week will draw from other disciplines such as Engineering, Maths and Geography.

 This year we will be able to offer some projects from the Physics department at Newcastle University.

-By the end of the week you are expected to have completed a research poster to present to your peers, external guests, staff and students at a seminar-style event.
-You’ll gain skills in research, problem solving and collaborative group work – all while working in an academic setting.
+By the end of the week you are expected to have completed a research poster to present to your peers, external guests, staff and students at a online seminar-style event.
+You’ll gain skills in research, problem solving and collaborative group work.

 To participate, you must:

-- Be over 16 years of age, for health and safety requirements.
+- Be over 16 years of age, for online safety requirements.

 - Be entering Year 13 in September 2021 and studying both physics and maths at A-level.

-- Have permission to participate from a parent/guardian and your school.
+- Have permission to participate from a parent/guardian.